 A Bit of British Friesian Doggerel

-A jocular monk listed the cows he saw
+A jocular monk catalogued the cows he saw,

 As our sodden land kept their cows well fed.